This Christmas, 22,000 young people in England will face homelessness. We think this is outrageous.

 Please donate to our Safe at Christmas Appeal, and help give a young homeless person a safe place to stay.
 Somewhere they can rebuild their life – and eventually move on to independence.

-Your gift could train a Helpline worker to answer that first call from a homeless young person – and help get them back to safety.
+Your gift could help train a Centrepoint Helpline worker to answer that first call from a homeless young person – and help get them back to safety.
+Help us answer more calls over the Christmas period.

 Homelessness is tough on mental health – your gift could help pay for an initial mental and physical health assessment, so that a young person gets the support or treatment they urgently need.